 The Swedish Guidelines of ethical photography

-Adnan Haij, a freelance photographer working for Reuters, caused uproar in 2006 when he was caught having added a smoke cloud on to his photographs which handled the bombings of Lebanon.
-Reuters fired the photographer as a result of the controversy, and compiled in 2007, roughly six months after the incident, a wholesome guideline package on image processing for their photographers.
+Adnan Hajj, a freelance photographer working for the international news agency Reuters, caused uproar in 2006 when he was caught having added a smoke cloud to his photographs of bombings in Lebanon.
+Reuters dismissed the photographer as a result of the controversy and, in 2007 roughly six months after the incident, compiled a comprehensive guideline package on image processing for its photographers.

-The Reuters instructions are crystallized before everything else in the thought that only slight framing, resizing and basic adjustments are allowed.
-It is not allowed to add anything or remove anything from photographs.
-Harsh color adjustments, exposure adjustment and blurring are forbidden.
+The Reuters guidelines are above all crystallised in the premise that only slight framing, resizing and basic adjustments are allowed.
+It is not permitted to add anything to or remove anything from photographs.
+Harsh colour adjustments, exposure adjustment and blurring are also forbidden.

 Reuters prohibits, for example:

 - The use of a cloning or healing tool on anything other than removing small imperfections

 - The use of an airbrush and/or paintbrush